Ganesh-map/YouTube_Trending_Pipeline/README.md

 # 📈 YouTube Trending Insights Tracker

 An end-to-end automated ETL pipeline that fetches daily trending videos from YouTube (India), transforms the data, and loads it into a PostgreSQL database hosted on Supabase — all orchestrated using GitHub Actions.
-Designed for portfolio showcase and to demonstrate practical data engineering skills using beginner-friendly tools and real-world APIs.

 ---